How To Install GNOME In Ubuntu Linux

 A quick tutorial to show you how to install GNOME in Ubuntu 14.04, 16.04 and other versions.

 In the series to install various desktop environment other than the default Unity, we have already seen:

-Of course the above two tutorials also contains the instructions to remove those desktop environments.
-Continuing the series, we shall see how to install GNOME Shell or GNOME desktop in Ubuntu 14.04.
+Of course, the above two tutorials also contains the instructions to remove those desktop environments.
+Continuing the series, we shall see how to install GNOME Shell or GNOME desktop in Ubuntu.

 Before we proceed to see the installation instructions, let’s first see the difference between GNOME Shell and GNOME Desktop.

 GNOME Shell is simply a desktop environment which changes the user interface.
-GNOME Desktop on the other hand has lot more than GNOME Shell.
-Think of GNOME Desktop as a super set of GNOME shell.
+GNOME Desktop, on the other hand, has a lot more than GNOME Shell.
+Think of GNOME Desktop as a superset of GNOME shell.
 It contains GNOME Shell and various Gnome specific applications, packages along with gnome-session.

-If you are wondering about whether you should install GNOME Shell or Desktop, I would suggest to install GNOME Shell.
+If you are wondering about whether you should install GNOME Shell or Desktop, I would suggest installing GNOME Shell.
 It will give you a feel of GNOME and you can easily remove it as well.

 GNOME is already included in Ubuntu software repository.
 All you have to do is to open a terminal (Ctrl+Alt+T) and use the following command to install GNOME Shell in Ubuntu 14.04: